gecarval/Falling-Sand/README.md

 >
 > *-On Wikipedia.*

-The cellular automaton is a simulation that got populazired throught Conway's game of life where it consists of regular grids of cells or matrix where it has a finite amount of states and each cell as a defined amount of rules based on it's neighbors relative to the cell's position and with such simple rules complex and emergent behaviors could occur.
+The cellular automaton is a simulation that got populazired throught Conway's game of life where it consists of regular grids of cells or a matrix where it has a finite amount of states and each cell as a defined amount of rules based on it's neighbors relative to the cell's position and with such simple rules complex and emergent behaviors could occur.

 # Conway's Game of Life
 > The Game of Life, also known as Conway's Game of Life or simply Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.